 This beautiful modern coop features large windows for better lighting and ventilation.
 The Lean-to works great propped against a wall or fence.

-Regulations for Chicken Coops in Los Angeles
+Regulations for Chicken Coops in San Diego

 The number of chickens you can keep on your property depends on how far your chicken coop is from the boundaries of your property (zone setback).
 Typically, most single-family homes in the City of San Diego can have up to five chickens if the chicken coop is in the backyard, at least 5 feet from the side property lines, and 13 feet from the rear property line.
 You can have more chickens if the coop is located further away from the property lines.
 Roosters are not permitted.